aitorfernandez/saa-c02/vpc-4-acl.md

 ## VPC Network Access Control Lists (ACL) vs Security Groups

+- VPC automatically comes with a default network ACL and by default it allows all outbound and inbound traffic.

-- After create a new network ACL all rules inbound and outbound deny everything by default.
+- After create a custom new network ACL all rules inbound and outbound deny everything by default.

 - Network ACLs always act first before security groups.

-- VPC automatically comes with a default network ACL and by default it allows all outbound and inbound traffic.

 - You can create custom network ACLs.
 By default, each custom network ACL denies all inbound and outbound traffic until create the rules.